mkaya13/react-todo-list/README.md

 # Todo List with React

-- To-do List created with react to explore the features of react!
+- To-do List created with react to explore the features of react comprehensively!

 # Getting Started with Create React App